OASanchez/Grapple/README.md

 **How to Run**
-1. Download the Repo
+1. Download the Repo OR just the Grapple Game.zip
-2. Open Grapple -> Grapple Game
+2. Find .zip and relocate to desired location
+3. Unzip Folder
-3. Launch Platformer445.exe
+4. Launch Platformer445.exe
-4. Done!
+5. Enjoy the game!

 **Disclaimer**